Traffic Operations & Technology

 Variable Speed Limits (VSL) are speed limits that change based on road, traffic, and weather conditions to better reflect a safe traveling speed.
 Demonstrated applications and benefits of variable speed limits include:

 VSL corridors are being deployed with flow based and weather-based algorithms on the I-70 Corridor in Glenwood Canyon and on the I-70 Eastbound Peak Period Shoulder Lanes.
-Additional corridors on Wolf Creek Pass, Westbound Peak Period Shoulder Lane, Eastbound I-70: Genesee to Wadsworth, and the I-25 GAP area are under consideration.
+Additional corridors on Wolf Creek Pass, Westbound Peak Period Shoulder Lane, and Eastbound I-70: Genesee to Wadsworth are under construction.